KohaILS/koha-manual-zh-cn/source/acquisitions.rst

      **Note**

      You cannot re-open a basket that is attached to a basket group.
-The re-open basket button will be greyed out.
+The re-open basket button will be grayed out.

 ..
 Instead, follow the procedure below.
 ..
 Is this still valid?